mauratee/Renters-Speak/README.md

 To exit and stop running server, enter `CTRL + c` or `CMD + c`

+To Seed Database:
+in shell:
+    `dropdb testdb`
+    `createdb testdb`
+    `nycdb -U hackbright -D testdb --load hpd_violations`# creates SQL table in testdb hpd_violations rows should load, will take about 20 mins run model.py interactively: `python3 -i model.py`
+    `db.create_all()` # creates all other tables in testdb

 ### To Run Tests:
 In terminal, enter `python3 tests.py`<br>
 The output will tell you how many tests ran and how many failed of the tests that ran.